Supporting Parents to Support Their Children

 - reporting the names of parents who owe a certain amount of support to credit reporting agencies.

-- placing a parent under contempt of court for failure to pay child support or to force them to pay in the future.
+- pursuing an action for contempt of court for failure to pay child support to comply in the future.
 The circuit court judge may also impose a jail sentence.